-Studies dating back to 1960s have linked folate deficiency to depression2, 3.
+Studies dating back to the 1960s have linked folate deficiency to depression2, 3.
 In fact, one-third of depressed patients were deficient in folate.

 Eating a balanced diet rich in folate, also known as vitamin B9, can be effective for some individuals dealing with depression.
 But this only works if your body is capable of converting folate to its active form, methylfolate.
 Active forms of B9 can penetrate the blood-brain barrier and alter our mood.